 Making up words to complete a rhyme

 - Gwen Stefani, “Bubble Pop Electric” – “I’m restless, can’t you see I try my bestest.”
-You didn’t try hard enough, Gwen.
+No, Gwen, you didn’t give it your best.

 - Justin Timberlake, “What Goes Around” – “When you cheated girl, my heart bleeded girl.”
 I know, Justin, it seems like the past tense of “bleed” should be “bleeded,” but it’s not.
 English is weird.
 Hey, I just had this conversation with my 4-year-old the other day…